Back

 How to obtain text of statement: N/A

-Other Requirements: Trainees are required to complete department screening and pre-employment evaluations, which include a mandated computerized screening instrument, urine drug screening, and national and local criminal background checks, as well as child abuse registry and sex offender registry checks.
+Other Requirements: Trainees are required to complete department screening and pre-employment evaluations, which include a mandated computerized screening instrument, urine drug screening, TB testing, and national and local criminal background checks, as well as child abuse registry and sex offender registry checks.
+All interns must be completely free from all drugs on the urine drug screening no matter the legality or prescription status.
+We require interns to provide the drug screening and TB test in Texas in advance of the start date and can schedule this flexibly to coordinate with your housing search and a site visit.

 Program Description

 The Travis County Psychology Internship Program is an APA-accredited program that offers interns the opportunity to strengthen clinical skills and gain exposure to a broad and diverse range of professional experiences.
-The mission of the Travis County Psychology Internship Program is to prepare interns to enter the field of psychology with the skills and training necessary to provide culturally competent, empirically supported, and clinically effective psychological services to juveniles and families.
-The overarching goal of the program is to prepare professionals to successfully meet the unique challenges of practicing psychology within a public agency and to ensure clinical competency in working with culturally diverse groups.
+The mission of the Travis County Psychology Internship Program is to prepare interns to enter the field of psychology with the skills and training necessary to provide culturally competent, empirically supported, and clinically effective psychological services to justice involved youth and families.
+The overarching goal of the program is to prepare professionals to successfully meet the unique challenges of practicing psychology within a system and to ensure clinical competency in working with culturally diverse groups.

-All direct care services and internship activities take place through Travis County Juvenile Probation.
-Interns work with youth who have been placed in the department's detention or residential facilities as well as with youth who are coming to the department to complete psychological evaluations, to participate in Mental Health specialty court, or community wraparound services with a variety of local agencies.
+All direct care services and internship activities take place through Travis County Juvenile Probation Department.
+Interns work with youth who have been placed in the department's detention or residential facilities as well as with youth who are coming to the department to complete psychological evaluations, to participate in Mental Health specialty court.

 Internship Training Opportunities